Premier League top 4, relegation scenarios; tiebreaker rules explained

 Strap in, folks, and get your calculators out and keep this page open as it will come in very handy in the final week of the season with things about to get wild.

-Below we take a look at the latest scenarios for relegation, Europa League and the top 4, as there are many permutations which could play out during the midweek games.
+Below we take a look at the latest scenarios for relegation, Europa League and the top 4, as there are many permutations which could play out during the final 90 minutes of the season.

-Plenty could still be decided on the final day of the season but it all depends on what happens in midweek.
+Plenty could still be decided on the final day of the season.

 [ MORE: Latest Premier League standings ]

-Here’s a look at what needs to happen for relegation and top four spots to be confirmed, while a look at the tiebreaker rules already has us imagining the madness of Watford, Bournemouth and Aston Villa all being tied on points, goal difference and goals scored.
+Here’s a look at what needs to happen for relegation, Europa League and top four spots to be confirmed, while a look at the tiebreaker rules already has us imagining the madness of Watford, Bournemouth and Aston Villa all being tied on points, goal difference and goals scored when the final whistle arrives.

 PREMIER LEAGUE TOP 4 SCENARIOS